-The ear is an advanced and very sensitive organ of the human body.
-The major task of the ear is to detect and analyse noises by transduction.
+The major task of the human ear is to detect and analyse noises by transduction.
 Another very important function is to maintain the sense of balance.

 The best way to describe the functioning of the ear is to describe the path that the sound waves take on their way through the ear.
 The ear is divided into three different parts: